ethereum/ethereum-org-website/src/content/glossary/index.md

 ## Big-endian {#big-endian}

-A positional number representation where the most significant digit is first.
+A positional number representation where the most significant digit is first in memory.
 The opposite of little-endian, where the least significant digit is first.

 ## BIPs {#bips}